Masala Pulao Recipe (Indian Spiced Rice)

 How to make Masala Pulao (Vegetable Pulao Steps)

-1. Heat 2 tablespoons of oil or ghee in a pressure cooker over high flame.
-Add:
+1. Heat 2 tablespoons oil or ghee in a pressure cooker over high flame, add the following ingredients:

 - 2 bay leaves